 The Dominican Republic (DR) is an upper middle-income country with low and stable inflation.
 It is the second-largest economy in the Caribbean, just behind Cuba, and the third-largest country in terms of population (behind Cuba and Haiti).
-In 2019, the DR's GDP reached approximately \$89 billion, a 5.1 percent increase from 2018.
-The DR's major export growth has shifted away from its traditional products (raw sugar, green coffee, and cacao) to gold, Ferro-nickel, sugar derivatives, free-trade zone products, vegetables and other agricultural products.
+As of September of 2020, due the impact of the COVID-19 pandemic, the DR's GDP declined to approximately \$55 billion, an 8.1 percent decrease from the same period of 2019.
+The DR's major export growth has shifted away from its traditional products (raw sugar, green coffee, and cacao) to gold, Ferro-nickel, sugar derivatives, free trade zone products, vegetables and other agricultural products.
 Major imports include consumer-oriented products and livestock feed, with the United States as a primary partner.

-Imports of Consumer-Oriented Products
+Dominican Imports of Consumer-Oriented Products

-\Estimated.
 Source: TDM and GATS.